 The IMF has pointed to financial market resilience in the weeks following the referendum as a key factor supporting its relatively sanguine baseline projections.
 Indeed, global markets have stabilised and risk assets have recovered relatively quickly from their post-Brexit sell-off.
 However, it is important to remember that market reactions tend to be volatile and short-termist, while the economic facts on the ground take more time to filter through.
 In this context, we believe that the current market respite will prove temporary, with the UK economy now passing through the eye of the storm.
 In contrast to what the IMF forecasts appear to imply, we continue to expect the UK to enter a technical recession at some point between the second half of this year and the first half of 2017.
 A number of forecasters concur with our more pessimistic view.

 Looking ahead, we believe that while the UK will emerge from its short-term economic woes, it will not escape unscathed.
 The vote to leave the EU will have a long-term impact on the trajectory of the economy – whatever the eventual outcome.
 And with Prime Minister Theresa May having recently announced that Article 50 will not be triggered this year, the ongoing lack of clarity will continue to hamper business activity and could trigger further periods of Brexit-related market volatility.
 Indeed, with a new government at the helm, trying to navigate the UK economy through previously unexplored territory to a yet-undetermined destination, the journey ahead remains long, fraught with uncertainty, and full of hazards.
 Companies and investors with business interests/operations in the UK and EU should continue to monitordevelopments closely but should remember that the UK will remain a full member of the EU until at least early 2019, during which time the legal framework governing the UK’s relations with the EU will remain unchanged.
 Nevertheless, we advise firms to expect the pound to remain weak against the dollar for at least the coming one to two years and to explore trade and investment opportunities in non-EU markets (where possible) in order to diversify their risk exposure.

-For more information on Dun & Bradstreet’s country insight capabilities, see Country Insight Solutions.
+For more information on Dun & Bradstreet’s country insight capabilities visit www.dnb.co.uk/country-insight.